AndrewBoxall/portfolio/README.md

 # Info:

 Hosted on AWS lightsail.
-Can be viewed by going to http://aboxit.com
+Can be viewed by going to http://andrewjamesboxall.co.nz Previously and potentially still reachable also at http://aboxit.com

 # Improvements / required features still to implement:
 <ul>